-As we begin to welcome visitors back to the Gardiner, we need your support to continue offering innovative and engaging exhibitions, programs, and community projects on site and online.
-Make a donation and help us build community with clay.
+With the Museum closed temporarily, we need your support to continue to offer innovative and engaging exhibitions, programs, and community projects online, as well as plan for the future.
+Please consider making a donation to help us build community with clay.

 Are there any changes to the galleries and public spaces?

-Tuesday – Friday: 11 am – 5 pm
+Wednesday – Friday: 11 am – 4 pm

 Saturday & Sunday: 10 am – 4 pm